RobHand27/Synchrony-Shield/README.md

 ---

-**Smart Sanitizer** - Protecting sensitive data in real-time with advanced AI-powered redaction technology.
+**Synchrony Shield** - Protecting sensitive data in real-time with advanced pattern-based redaction technology that doesn't rely on external AI systems.